coderitter/knight-form/README.md

 Because a form is basically a field you can combine forms into one another.
 Also you can have your form handle not just an object as its value but also an array or a primitive type.

-### Customize form elements

-All those elements are combined in a tree.
-To customize the elements of your form you can use one of the properties put in place to avoid subclassing.

-- `valueType`: There is a set of standard value types but you may also use your own
-- `more`: Append anything you need which is not related to the widget here
-- `widget`: Append anything you need which is related to the widget here

-### Adjust a form

-There are some methods available to adjust a form.

-- `keep`: Keeps a list of elements
-- `drop`: Drops a list of elements

 ### Form values

 The fields in your form describe the structure of the object your form should be able to work with.